Zoe Cochlin

 Limitations

 My comments will touch on the coherency of action and dialogue, as well as how characters come across on the page.
-However, a line edit does not focus on the structural elements of plot, pacing, character dynamics, or overall worldbuilding.If your story is fresh out of drafting and you want comprehensive feedback on its structural fundamentals, I strongly recommend working with a developmental editor before you purchase line editing.
-I plan to begin offering developmental editing and manuscript assessments later in 2025.
+However, a line edit does not focus on the structural elements of plot, pacing, character dynamics, or overall worldbuilding.
+If your story is fresh out of drafting and you want comprehensive feedback on its structural fundamentals, I strongly recommend working with a developmental editor or multiple beta readers before purchasing later stages of editing.

 Copy Editing

 When your plot is set, your prose is honed, and no further rewrites are planned, your manuscript is ready for copy editing to catch lingering errors and inconsistencies that could pull readers out of your story.Copy editing focuses on the mechanics of your writing – grammar, spelling, punctuation, and style – and the clarity and coherency of paragraphs and sentences.
-In a copy edit, I will comb through your manuscript to find and correct typos and errors while preserving your original wording as closely as possible.
+In a copy edit, I will comb through your manuscript to find and correct typos and errors while preserving your original wording as closely as possible.A copy edit includes:

 • Direct changes to sentences and paragraphs with a focus on grammar, spelling, punctuation, and stylistic consistency